 Send the PHY initiationparameters file to the PHY control module.
 The relevant PHY parameters will be based on information from a local file or the NMS.

-Get the operation information for each terminal from a local file or the NMS.
+Get the configuration information for each terminal from a local file or the NMS.

 Create the required service(s) for each terminal based on its usage profile.